 The windows were partially replaced by plastic windows, having special heat insulation glazing.
-Single glazing is seen in the windows of the staircases with an U-value of 5.1 W/(m^2 K).
+Single glazing is seen in the windows of the staircases with an U-value of 5.1 W/(m^2 K) .
 No geometrical shading is present apart from the neighbouring buildings and some vegetation.

-Figure 120: Box double windows
+Figure 124: Box double windows

-Figure 121: Renewed PVC windows
+Figure 125: Renewed PVC windows

-Similar to Case Study #5, and as described in section 8.4.1, data acquisition devices, namely the Netatmo Homecoach, will be installed in some selected building's apartments, to measure a number of indoor conditions-related variables
+Similar to Case Study 5, and as described in section 8.4.1, data acquisition devices namely the Netatmo Homecoach was proposed to building tenants for installation.
+In one flat they were accepted and data was acquired via wireless modem, providing a number of indoor conditions-related variables for a few months.

 Since there is no building energy management system, no temperature data recordings are available.
-For the needs of the project, an official weather service7 for the region can be utilized.
+For the needs of the project, an official weather service3 for the region can be utilized.